-- C Expedite the assignment of cases to judges - C Use objective criteria to determine complex cases, and track the processing of these cases - C Monitor closely case performance, and improve case management information systems and reports - C Conduct early review and screening of the potentially difficult cases to expedite the disposition of such cases - C Provide training to all judges on a variety of subjects, including technical and legal issues, legal writing, case management, and alternative dispute resolution (ADR) to help them develop services and processes equal to the very best in judicial arenas - C Improve and expand existing ADR processes (i.e., Settlement Part and the E-Z Trial) and seek new ADR methods - C Continue to use a team of judges to handle, on a rotational basis, extremely complex cases, and assign appropriate staff to timely process and monitor such cases, including settlement discussions
+- · Expedite the assignment of cases to judges. - Use objective criteria to determine complex cases and track the processing of these cases. - · Monitor closely case performance, and improve case management information systems and reports - Conduct early review and screening of potentially difficult cases to expedite the disposition of such cases. - Provide training to all judges on a variety of subjects, including technical and legal issues, legal writing, case management, and alternative dispute resolution (ADR) to help them develop services and processes equal to the very best in judicial arenas. - Implement the improved and expanded dispute resolution processes (i.e., Mandatory Settlement and Simplified Proceedings) to expedite case processing. - Continue to use a team of judges to handle, on a rotational basis, extremely complex cases, and assign appropriate staff to timely process and monitor such cases, including settlement discussions.